TYPES OF ANNUITIES

 Find out if an annuity is right for you.

-The concept of a traditional fixed annuity is simple: in exchange for a lump-sum payment, and an insurance company agrees to provide you with a guaranteed stream of income for a specified period of time.
-Generally, payments are made monthly for the lifetime of the annuitant or, in the case of a married couple, the lifetime of the last survivor.
+Immediate annuities are typically purchased with a one-time lump sum payment and are designed for one specific purpose: to provide a guaranteed stream of monthly income for a specified period of time – most commonly for the lifetime of the “annuitant” or, in the case of a married couple, the lifetime of the surviving spouse.

 Tools & Advice